 In addition, a Publication node appears under the newly added primary node.
 This Publication node represents the publication in the primary definition node, which is replicated to the primary node.

 If, in Step 6, you select the Perform Initial Snapshot, an initial snapshot replication is performed.
 If you selected Verbose Output, the log of the snapshot is displayed as well.

 If the snapshot is successful, the replicated tables in the primary node are loaded with the rows from the publication tables of the primary definition node.

 Step 7: If you expect update/update conflicts, then set the

 REPLICA IDENTITY option to

-FULL on those tables where the conflicts are expected to occur.
-See Configuration Parameter and Table Setting Requirements for additional information.
+FULL on those tables where you expect the conflicts to occur.
+See Configuration parameter and table setting requirements for more information.

 After you perform the replication of the publication schema as shown in Step 3, you can grant the required privileges needed to access the publication tables and its control schema objects.
-See Step 2 of Postgres Publication Database for information on how this can be accomplished.
+See Step 2 of Postgres publication database for information on how to do this.